nurulazradm/acracadabra/README.md

 Acracadabra is a Rails app that receives [ACRA](https://github.com/ACRA/acra)-generated crash reports from Android applications and passes them directly to your email inbox.
 What's ACRA?

 > ...a library enabling Android Application to automatically post their crash reports to a GoogleDoc form.
-It is targetted to android applications developers to help them get data from their applications when they crash or behave erroneously.
+It is targetted to Android applications developers to help them get data from their applications when they crash or behave erroneously.

 > [It] can be used with your own self-hosted report receiver script.